Skip navigation

 Students whose first language is not English may need to further develop their English language skills in preparation for graduate study at SAIS.
 If the Admissions Committee felt that you need to improve your English skills before the start of the academic year, this will have been indicated in your admitted student letter.

-During Pre-term 2025, two 4-week courses will be offered: a) an Academic Reading and Writing course, and b) an Academic Speaking and Listening course.
+During Pre-term 2026, the Academic Speaking and Listening course will be offered.
 Further details will be available before Pre-term Registration opens toward the end of May.

 During Welcome Week, all students whose first language is not English must take the diagnostic English Proficiency Reading & Writing exam.
 Students who do not pass this exam will be required to take a further English class during the Fall semester.